r5embed/r5embed/README.md

 platforms.
 This heavily modified fork is **NOT OFFICIAL** -- but is testvector-compatible with the second-round submission to NIST.

-R5EMBED also optionally integrates with new SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (significant performance improvement over SHAKE and AES-GCM since the internal operations are sped up).
+R5EMBED also optionally integrates with the new SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (significant performance and implementation footprint improvement over SHAKE and AES-GCM).
 We call these variants R5SNEIK.

 For a summary of performance and code size of all supported variants on